IngridMi/mini-hacks/README.md

 ## When? 📅

-Mini-hacks will start the first day of every month.
+Mini-hacks will start the first day of each trimester.
-All hack submissions should be submitted before the end of the month.
+All hack submissions should be submitted before the end of the trimester.

 ## How to submit a hack ⛵️
-1. Before the month ends, [create an issue](https://github.com/Web3-API/mini-hacks/issues/new?assignees=&labels=submission&template=mini-hack-submission.md&title=%5BMinihack+Title%5D+-+%5BYour+name%5D) in this repository describing your project in full.
+1. Before the trimester ends, [create an issue](https://github.com/Web3-API/mini-hacks/issues/new?assignees=&labels=submission&template=mini-hack-submission.md&title=%5BMinihack+Title%5D+-+%5BYour+name%5D) in this repository describing your project in full.
 2. That's it!

 Judges will be voting based on your issue's contents.
-Remember, only one submission per person, per round.

 ## Judges and voting 👍
 By the end of each round, the W3API token holders will be able to vote on the submissions they believe are the coolest.

 **How to vote**: If you hold W3API tokens, you'll be able to vote on submission through [Tokenlog.xyz](http://tokenlog.xyz/web3-api/mini-hacks)

-Voting will end after the 7th day of each month, and the recorded score on that date will be used to distribute the rewards.
+The voting period will last 7 days after the end of each trimester, and the recorded score on that date will be used to distribute the rewards.

 ## Rewards and prizes 🏆

 The reward pool will be shared pro-rata with all other submissions who received votes on that same round.
-(For example, if there are 1000 total votes in all of the submissions, and your hack received 100 votes, you'll get 10% of that month's reward pool)
+(For example, if there are 1000 total votes in all of the submissions, and your hack received 100 votes, you'll get 10% of that rounds's reward pool)

 ## Disclaimer ☑️